aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells/workbook/__init__/_index.md

 ### Remarks

 The default file format type is Xlsx.
-To create other format file type, please use Workbook(FileFormatType).
+If you want to create other types of files, please use Workbook(FileFormatType).
 ### Example